LunarLumos/University-Projects/2nd_semester/wed>sultan_dines/README.md

 to design and implement an engaging, functional, and accessible web
 interface that could be realistically used by a small catering business.

-> “Web development is not just about code — it's about communication,
-> design, functionality, and the user’s experience.”

 ============================================
 ```